sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 {{{#!sagecell
 pretty_print(html('<h1> Substitution Cipher'))
-print "Enter your message in quotes and select your substitution." from string import ascii_uppercase left_over_letters=[0] +[let for let in ascii_uppercase]
+print "Select your letter substitutions and enter your message in quotes." from string import ascii_uppercase left_over_letters=[0] +[let for let in ascii_uppercase]
 @interact